SuzyQuant/SuzyQuant/visa/opt_ext_report.md

 * Overall Contribution

-After learning Agile methods, Microsoft 365 Tools, 5Cs of Education and CALMS Framework, I've had the opportunity to teach these methods inside Tao Learning Institute to newly hired employees during my internship period.
+After learning Agile methods, Microsoft 365 Tools, 5Cs of Education and CALMS Framework, I've had the opportunity to teach these methods inside Tao Learning Institute to newly hired employees and was a role model during my internship period.

 ---

 ### Design scientific approaches, applying tried-and-true techniques or developing custom algorithms as needed by the business problem

+After helping the company build and brand the ORBITAL<sup>TM</sup>.
+I went back to the Think Dojo and discussed with other managers and teams how we can be more Agile.
+I observed that there was a hard time figuring out what these employees were working and what tasks and priorities are set by the managers.
+Then I go back to the ORBITAL concept.

+A project needs to have its own orbit and so executives introduced roadmapping.
+Roadmaps sets the timeline and has multiple milestones.
+I was a key player in the implementation of STAR (Space, Track, Assist, Reach) and Super Nova concept to reach milestones.
+Super Nova is a STAR but is a massive project, has longer timelines and has bigger impact while STARs are every day tasks and issues that needs assitance until it reach a Super Nova event.

 By applying the 5Cs of 21st Century Learning, it helped me contribute to the initial creation of the ORBITAL<sup>TM</sup> business process flow which initially was called ORBIT<sup>TM</sup> using a piece of paper and my physics background.